Jaclo Faucets Review & Rating Updated: May 24, 2025

 Jaclo Customer Service

-A strong warranty means little unless the service backing up the warranty is also good.
-Fortunately, Jaclo's customer service is very good and sometimes excellent.
+A good warranty means little unless the service backing up the warranty is also good.
+Unfortunately, Jaclo's post-sale service is, at best, average.

 We found attitudes to be excellent: friendly, cheerful, and patient to a fault.
-But, product knowledge was low to medium.
+But, product and process knowledge needs a lot of work.
+Agents frequently had to refer issues to a more knowledgeable person for an answer.
+And even that did not help in all instances.

-In many instances, agents gave out incorrect information.
-When asked where the parts and components of Jaclo faucets were made, for example, the answer was "in the U.S.", an answer that we know to be wrong.
+Agents sometimes provided incorrect information.
+When asked where the parts and components of Jaclo faucets were made, for example, the response was "in the U.S." We know this claim to be untrue.

 Testing & Certification